aogriffiths/node-wtr-bring-modules/README.md

 Installation
 ------------

-Code is released on Github, see [tags](https://github.com/aogriffiths/node-wtr-bring-modules/tags) for the latest version.
+Code is released on Github, see the [tags](https://github.com/aogriffiths/node-wtr-bring-modules/tags) section to download the latest version as a zip or tar.gz package.
 Or install using npm:

 ```bash
 npm install bring-modules